mozilla-services/socorro/docs/gettingstarted.rst

     **These should never show up in a server environment.**

-``processor.env``, ``crontabber.env``, and ``webapp.env``
-    These configuration files hold *behavioral configuration* for these three components for all environments--local development and servers.

-    For example, if you want to add a new destination crash store to the system, you'd add it to ``processor.env``.

 ``test.env``
     This holds configuration specific to running the tests.
 It has some configuration value overrides because the tests are "interesting".